-Time Commitment: 6-10 hours per week (1 hour optional meeting, 5-9 hours independent work).
+Time Commitment: 6-10 hours per week (1-hour optional meeting, 5-9 hours of independent work).

 Students enroll in a course by selecting an open class below.
 Students progress at their own pace following course guidelines, with guidance from instructors who strive to meet individual needs.
 While the course provides students with independence and flexibility, students must manage their time to complete the course before the end date.

 Note: You need an active CTY Account to complete registration through MyCTY.

 Testing and Prerequisites

 Students must achieve qualifying scores on an advanced assessment to be eligible for CTY programs.
 If you don’t have qualifying scores, you have several different testing options.
 We’ll help you find the right option for your situation.Sign up for Testing Learn More

 Successful completion of Precalculus or equivalent

 - Nonrefundable Application Fee - $15 (Waived for financial aid applicants)